-Horseradish is a member of the mustard family, along with kale and turnips, so its bite makes a lot of sense.
+Horseradish is a member of the mustard family, along with kale and turnips, so not surprising it has a bite.
 Its greens are edible and sometimes available at farmers markets.
-It's the horseradish root, however, that is cultivated and sold.
+It's the horseradish root that is cultivated and sold.
 Horseradish is perennial and grows in hardiness zones 2 through 9.

 When Is Horseradish Season?

 Horseradish is at its best in fall and winter.
-Like so many other root vegetables, however, it stores well and is often available in decent shape well into spring.
+Like so many other root vegetables it stores well and is often available well into spring.

 The easiest way to use horseradish is to simply cut off the brown peel and shred or grate some fresh horseradish to serve with roasted meats or as a flavoring for hearty soups or stews.
 Shred as close to serving time as possible, since horseradish turns bitter and discolors within a few hours.

-Freshly shredded horseradish also makes a great addition to mashed potatoes or as a condiment with roasted root vegetables of all sorts.
+Also, freshly shredded horseradish makes a great addition to mashed potatoes or as a condiment with a medley of roasted root vegetables.

 Choose firm roots with cut ends that look fresh.
 The large, white, tapered root of horseradish is covered with a somewhat hairy brown peel.
 Avoid any wilted, desiccated, or soft specimens.

-For longer-term storage, cut horseradish into one-inch pieces and store sealed in plastic in the freezer.
-Then whenever you want a hit of this pungent root, you can grab a chunk and get grating.
+For longer-term storage, cut horseradish into one-inch pieces and store it sealed in plastic in the freezer.
+Whenever you want a hit of this pungent root, grab a chunk and grate it.

 Another way to keep fresh horseradish around is to peel it, cut it into chunks, put the chunks into a sealable jar, and cover the horseradish with vinegar.
 The flavor will soften as it's stored, but it will keep some of its kick and you'll have a wonderfully aromatic horseradish vinegar to use as well.